Azathothas/Stars/README.md

 - [influxdata/telegraf](https://github.com/influxdata/telegraf) – Agent for collecting, processing, aggregating, and writing metrics, logs, and other arbitrary data.
 - [infosecn1nja/VeilTransfer](https://github.com/infosecn1nja/VeilTransfer) – VeilTransfer is a data exfiltration utility designed to test and enhance the detection capabilities.
 This tool simulates real-world data exfiltration techniques used by advanced threat actors, allowing organizations to evaluate and improve their security posture.
 - [inguardians/peirates](https://github.com/inguardians/peirates) – Peirates - Kubernetes Penetration Testing tool
+- [int128/ghcp](https://github.com/int128/ghcp) – Tool to fork a repository, commit files, create a pull request and upload assets using GitHub API
 - [ipinfo/cli](https://github.com/ipinfo/cli) – Official Command Line Interface for the IPinfo API (IP geolocation and other types of IP data)
 - [ipv6rslimited/delorean](https://github.com/ipv6rslimited/delorean) – A reverse IPv4 to IPv6 TLS SNI and HTTP proxy written in GoLang
 - [ipv6rslimited/hamon](https://github.com/ipv6rslimited/hamon) – Hamon is a tool that uses the djb2 (ca. 1991) hash to map IP addresses to readable words and vice versa.
 It supports both IPv4 and IPv6 addresses.
 The name is derived from HAsh MOdulo Name (ハモン not 刃文).